-- a.
-Authorities & Guiding Documents - Robert T. Stafford Disaster Relief and Emergency Assistance Act and Amendments (Volume VI Public Law 93-288 as amended by Public Law 100-107) - National Response Framework (NRF) 2019 - Homeland Security Act and Information Sharing Act 2002

-- Homeland Security Presidential Directive 5, Management of Domestic Incidents - Homeland Security Presidential Directive 8, National Preparedness - National Incident Management System (NIMS) - Standards of Good Practice: National Fire Protection Association 1600, Disaster/Emergency Management and Business Continuity Programs - Developing and Maintaining EOPs; CPG 101.
-September 2021, Version 3.0.
-FEMA.
-Section 1.5.3 and page 67 - Emergency Management Standards: Emergency Management Accreditation Program (EMAP) - b.
-The Federal Government is responsible for: - Providing emergency response on federally owned or controlled property, such as the United States Forest Service Land.
-[Note: Some exceptions exist such as the Sheriff's statutory responsibility for search and rescue (SAR) efforts.] - Providing federal assistance as directed by the President of the United States under the coordination of the Department of Homeland Security and the Federal Emergency management Agency in accordance with federal emergency plans. - Identifying and coordinating provision of assistance under other federal statutory authorities. - Providing assistance to state and local governments for response and recovery from a Presidential Declared Disaster. - Managing and resolving issues pertaining to a mass influx of undocumented persons.

-Providing repatriation assistance to U.S. citizens evacuated from overseas areas.
+- Robert T. Stafford Disaster Relief and Emergency Assistance Act and Amendments (Volume VI Public Law 93-288 as amended by Public Law 100-107) - National Response Framework (NRF) - Homeland Security Act and Information Sharing Act 2002 - Homeland Security Presidential Directive 5, Management of Domestic Incidents - Homeland Security Presidential Directive 8, National Preparedness - National Incident Management System (NIMS) - Standards of Good Practice: National Fire Protection Agency 1600, Disaster/Emergency Management and Business Continuity Programs and the Emergency Management Standard by the Emergency Management Accreditation Program (EMAP) - The Federal Government is responsible for: - Providing emergency response on federally owned or controlled property, such as the United States Forest Service Land.
+[Note: Some exceptions exist such as the Sheriff's statutory responsibility for SAR efforts.] - Providing federal assistance as directed by the President of the United States under the coordination of the Department of Homeland Security and the Federal Emergency management Agency in accordance with federal emergency plans. - Identifying and coordinating provision of assistance under other federal statutory authorities. - Providing assistance to State and local governments for response and recovery from a Presidential Declared Disaster. - Managing and resolving issues pertaining to a mass influx of illegal aliens. - Providing repatriation assistance to U.S. citizens evacuated from overseas areas.
 The U.S. Department of Health and Human Services (DHHS), in coordination with other designated federal departments and agencies, is responsible for providing such assistance.